 There are many different types of depression that have all overlapping similarities, although major depressive disorder is the one most people refer to when thinking about depression.

-Understanding the causes, symptoms, and treatments for major depression can help people seek treatment as soon as possible before the condition becomes more difficult to manage and causes problems with daily living.
+Understanding major depressive disorder symptoms, causes, and treatments can help people seek help as soon as possible before the condition becomes more difficult to manage and leads to problems with daily living.

 Creating awareness about this condition can also be helpful for those who don’t struggle with depression to have a better understanding and compassion for those affected by it.